NGODINHSANG/Support-Vector-Machine/README.md

 # Support-Vector-Machine
-This is Support Vector Machine,  i build a class Support Vector Machine original
+This is Support Vector Machine,  i build a class Support Vector Machine original in SVM.py